 This is the first article in a four-part series, “Why Selenium Users Pick Provar for Salesforce Test Automation.”
 Don’t just take our word for it.
-Read along as we look at (1) the behind-the-scenes reality of using Salesforce and why testing is needed in the first place, (2) a comparison of the types of testing available, (3) why Salesforce and Provar are BFFs, and (4) what makes Provar so special.
+Read on to learn (1) about Salesforce’s behind-the-scenes operations and why testing is necessary.
+(2) a comparison of the types of testing available.
+(3) why Salesforce and Provar are BFFs, and (4) what makes Provar unique.

-The reality of testing within large enterprises is that, as much as they may like the idea of standardized methods and tools and try to implement them enterprise-wide, different teams have very unique needs.
+The reality of testing within large enterprises is that different teams have unique needs, as much as they may like the idea of standardized methods and tools and try to implement them enterprise-wide.
 One size does not fit all.

-What’s the reason QA teams eventually move past their current tools and choose Provar?
-The answer starts with understanding a bit about Salesforce, which will show why enterprises are bypassing their old testing automation tools and adopting Provar.
+Why do QA teams eventually move past their current tools and choose Provar?
+The answer starts with understanding Salesforce, showing why enterprises bypass their old testing automation tools and adopt Provar.

 What’s so special about Salesforce?

-While there are many things that make Salesforce special (and in turn, make picking the right testing solution a must), I’m going to pick the five that are most relevant to this conversation:
+While many things make Salesforce extraordinary (and, in turn, make picking the proper testing solution a must), I’m going to pick the five that are most relevant to this conversation:

-What started years ago as “just a really nice CRM” application has grown way, way beyond its origins.
-Salesforce has evolved into a massive, customer-facing, revenue-enabling, touching-everything (from CRM to CPQ to fulfillment to billing and more) strategic application development platform.
-It’s typically heavily integrated with accounting, ERP, ecommerce, and beyond.
+What started years ago as “just a nice CRM” application has grown beyond its origins.
+Salesforce has evolved into a massive, customer-facing, revenue-enabling, touching everything (from CRM to CPQ to fulfillment to billing and more) strategic application development platform.
+It’s typically heavily integrated with accounting, ERP, eCommerce, and beyond.
 It is the 900-pound gorilla in the room.
 If a Salesforce application fails, it’s usually a direct hit on revenue-generating capability and (depending on what fails) potentially an event that causes damage to customer and partner relationships.

 2. Easy to customize and easy to break

 One of the great things about Salesforce is how easy it is to customize.
 Need a new field on a lead form?
 Just add it.
 Need to change a label, update an approval process, a price, or quote terms?
 Simple.
 That’s the good news.
-The bad news is that it’s really easy to make little and big changes without any documentation, any version control, or any testing.
+The bad news is that making small, significant changes is straightforward without documentation, version control, or testing.
 Just make the change and put it into production.
-That is a questionable approach if you’re working with a small CRM application, and it’s inviting disaster if you’re managing enterprise critical applications driven by Salesforce.
+That approach is questionable if you’re working with a small CRM application.
+And it’s inviting disaster if you’re managing enterprise-critical applications driven by Salesforce.

 3. Not historically predisposed to software development methodology

-In some ways Salesforce has been ahead of classic software development, enabling no code development before it was even a thing.
-In other ways, Salesforce has been behind: empowering all those citizen developers and testers did not always include central IT control and DevOps processes.
-(That was kind of the point, but problematic for business critical applications.)
+In some ways, Salesforce has been ahead of classic software development, enabling no-code development before it was even a thing.
+In other ways, Salesforce has been behind: Empowering all those citizen developers and testers did not always include central IT control and DevOps processes.
+(That was kind of the point, but it was problematic for business-critical applications.)
 While many organizations are adding DevOps, integrated testing, and IT governance to their Salesforce projects, there is still a lot of “wild west” in Salesforce application development.

 4. Major updates three times a year

-Salesforce delivers three main releases each year, typically including a bundle of new features, changes to existing functionality, and sometimes (like Lightning), major shifts in how Salesforce is used.
-Customers cannot opt out; they must adopt the release and deal with any issues the updates present.
+Salesforce delivers three main releases each year, typically including new features, changes to existing functionality, and sometimes (like Lightning) significant shifts in how Salesforce is used.
+Customers cannot opt-out; they must adopt the release and deal with any issues the updates present.

 5. Architected to confound traditional browser test automation

-Along with being enterprise critical, complex, and constantly evolving, Salesforce is built with technologies — dynamic forms, shadow DOM, and flexipages to name a few — that cause traditional record-and-play approaches and typical field locator strategies (XPath, CSS, Javascript, etc.) to break down and cry.
-And, Salesforce regularly makes changes to how a page is rendered, directly affecting the HTML, CSS, Javascript, and DOM that most test automation tools rely on to build tests — so they break often, typically with each major Salesforce release.
-It’s really hard with these tools to meet the goal of highly resilient, reusable tests that can be built by non-technical testers (i.e., non-coder business analyst types).
-The problem gets worse when you think about maintenance, i.e., updating tests to deal with changes from simple customizations (labels, for example) as well as major Salesforce updates.
+Along with being enterprise-critical, complex, and constantly evolving, Salesforce is built with technologies — dynamic forms, shadow DOM, and flexipages, to name a few — that cause traditional record-and-play approaches and typical field locator strategies (XPath, CSS, Javascript, etc.) to break down and cry. , Salesforce regularly changes how a page is rendered, directly affecting the HTML, CSS, Javascript, and DOM that most test automation tools rely on to build tests.
+So they often break, typically with each major Salesforce release.
+It’s tough with these tools to meet the goal of highly resilient, reusable tests that can be built by non-technical testers (i.e., non-coder business analyst types).
+The problem worsens when you think about maintenance, i.e., updating tests to deal with changes from simple customizations (labels, for example) and significant Salesforce updates.

 It’s a Perfect Storm

-Let’s sum up: You have an enterprise critical platform that’s big, complex, and super easy to change, often managed by non-technical types, without the rigor of traditional software development, with at least three major changes per year.
-All this is being tested by other non-technical types, with tools that require technical expertise and that struggle because of the way Salesforce is architected.
-What could possibly go wrong?
+Let’s sum up: You have an enterprise-critical platform that’s big, complex, and super easy to change, often managed by non-technical types, without the rigor of traditional software development, with at least three significant changes per year.
+All this is being tested by other non-technical types, with tools that require technical expertise and that struggle because of how Salesforce is architected.
+What could go wrong?

 → Stay tuned for our second blog in the series, “A Sea of Testing Options,” for a continuation on this topic!